 Do I need insurance for employees working from my home?

 If your business has employees who come to your home, you should also look at employer’s liability insurance.

 This is a legal requirement and covers you if anything happens to a member of staff that you’re responsible for.

 It's also worth considering professional indemnity insurance.
 This covers the cost of any claims made against you by clients for losses that are your fault.

 Do I need public liability insurance to work from home?

 If you’re inviting clients or other members of the public into your house or flat, you should consider a public liability insurance policy.

-This should protect you if a visitor has an accident, for example, while they’re on your property and decides to take legal action against you.
+This should protect you if, for example, a visitor has an accident while they’re on your property and decides to take legal action against you.